bookingactivities/booking-activities/readme.txt

 = 1.3.1 - 2018/01/28 =
 * Fix - Empty booking list if booking groups table was empty
-* Fix - "Do not exist" error when trying to book single non-recurring events that did exist
+* Fix - "Do not exist" error when trying to book single non-reccurring events that did exist
 * Fix - Incorrect booking values if the booking was made with a booking form
 * Fix - Bookings numbers were not reloaded after booking form was sent